Hausler Creek Ranch

 SCHOOL DISTRICT: Teague Independent School District

-BROKERS' COMMENTS: Hausler Creek Ranch is one of the finest low- fence, large ranches in central/east Texas with beautiful rolling terrain and inspiring vistas.
+BROKERS' COMMENTS: Hausler Creek Ranch is one of the finest low-fence, large ranches in Central/East Texas with beautiful rolling terrain and inspiring vistas.
 The property has been very well managed to promote outstanding livestock/hay production and wildlife habitat.
 Large populations of whitetail deer, wild hogs, ducks, and dove together with stocked lakes present excellent recreational opportunities for hunting and fishing.
-Good fences, live water, contiguous acreage, hardwood timber and proximity to Dallas, Houston and Austin make this ranch a rare find.
+Top-quality improvements, live water, contiguous acreage, hardwood timber, minerals, and proximity to Dallas, Houston and Austin make this ranch a rare find.

 © 2016 Texas Alliance of Land Brokers